 Château Leoville Las Cases

-Château Léoville Las Cases is a wine estate located in Saint-Julien-Beychevelle in the Gironde department.
-In the Saint-Julien Médoc AOC, it is classified as a Second Growth in the 1855 classification.
-The estate comprises 97 hectares of vineyards.
-The vineyard is adjacent to that of Château Latour, separated by the small Juillac stream.
-At the heart of the estate lies the Grand Clos, a 50-hectare vineyard entirely enclosed by walls, with its entrance guarded by the famous lion that adorns the estate's bottle labels.
-The vineyard of Château Léoville Las Cases has a grape variety composition of 65% Cabernet Sauvignon, 19% Merlot, 13% Cabernet Franc, and 3% Petit Verdot.
+Château Léoville Las Cases is a wine estate located in Saint-Julien-Beychevelle in the Gironde.
+In the Saint-Julien Médoc AOC, it is classified as a second growth in the 1855 classification.
+The estate comprises 97 hectares of vines.
+The vineyard adjoins that of Château Latour, separated by the small Juillac stream.
+At the heart of the estate is the Grand Clos, a 50-hectare vineyard entirely enclosed by walls, with its entrance guarded by the famous lion adorning the labels of the estate's bottles.
+The vineyard of Château Léoville Las Cases has a grape variety composition of 65% Cabernet Sauvignon, 19% Merlot, 13% Cabernet Franc and 3% Petit Verdot.
 The second wine is 'Le Petit Lion'.
 It has been produced since 1902.

 The history of Château Léoville Las Cases

-This château is recognizable by its stone gateway topped with a reclining lion watching over the vines and its enclosure wall connecting the town of Saint Julien to Château Latour.
-2nd growth in the 1855 classification, the vineyard is located in the commune of Saint-Julien-Beychevelle in the heart of the Saint Julien appellation.
+This château is recognisable by its stone gateway topped by a reclining lion watching over the vines and its enclosing wall connecting the village of Saint Julien to Château Latour.
+2nd growth in the 1855 classification, the vineyard is located in the commune of Saint-Julien-Beychevelle in the heart of the Saint-Julien appellation.

-This château resulted from the dismantling of the former Château Léoville in 1840 between Pierre-Jean de Las Cases and his niece, wife of Jean-Marie Poyferré, which became Château Léoville Poyferré (the third part having been split off in 1826 through purchase by the family, giving rise to Château Léoville Barton).
+This château resulted from the dismantling in 1840 of the former Château Léoville between Pierre-Jean de Las Cases and his niece, wife of Jean-Marie Poyferré, which became Château Léoville Poyferré (the third part having been split off in 1826 by the family's purchase, which gave birth to Château Léoville Barton).

 What are the characteristics of Château Léoville Las Cases wines?